OpenWebAdvocacy/website/src/posts/owa-2024-review.md

 We, of course, had to act.
 We immediately informed the DMA team and then launched a series of surveys to demonstrate how detrimental this would be to businesses and users in the EU.
 We had over a thousand responses in a few short days and this allowed us to hand the EU excellent information about the immediate cost of Apple breaking Web Apps.

 We then worked shifts around the clock to launch our [incredibly successful open letter to Tim Cook](https://letter.open-web-advocacy.org/).
-The letter has already garnered worldwide support and has had 4264 individuals and 441 organisations sign.
+The letter gained worldwide support support and has had 4264 individuals and 441 organisations sign.
 Signatures include two European MEPs (Karen Melchior & Patrick Breyer); a number of significant EU companies such as social media platform Mastodon; and individuals (advocating in their personal capacity) who work for SwissLife, Tchibo, W3C, Mozilla, Google, Microsoft, Vivaldi, BBC, Financial Times, ​​Red Hat, Oracle, Amazon, Wikimedia, Vercel, Netlify, Shopify, Spotify, AirBNB, Berlin University of the Arts, Open State Foundation \- Netherlands, Cloudflare, Meta, Chase, Squarespace, Reddit, Atlassian, Maersk, Paypal, Salesforce, block, Adobe, ebay, Zynga, booking.com and thoughtworks; and many other developers and organisations from over 100 countries.

 On the 1st of March 2024, Apple cancelled its plans to break Web Apps in the EU, issuing a statement: